atharva-p/guides/gitGuide.md

 ## Reset, restore and revert

-`revert` - is about making a new commit that reverts the changes made by other commits.
+`revert` - is about making a new commit that reverts the changes made by other commits and preserves previous commits in history.

 `restore` - is about restoring files in the working tree from either the index or another commit.
 This command does not update your branch.
-The command can also be used to restore files in the index from another commit.
+The command can also be used to unstage changes

 `reset` - is about updating your branch, moving the tip in order to add or remove commits from the branch.
 This operation changes the commit history.